PaulaBarteau/data-migration/NMMNH/Project_Update.markdown

  ### In Process
   - 2,430 Quad maps are being added as higher geography via a bulk process.
 We have gathered the necessary data for 1,065
   - 2,294 Taxa need to be researched and either corrected before loading to Arctos, or created in Arctos
-  - 200 Arthropod taxonomy to be researched, updated and loaded/created into Arctos
+  - 200 Biology Arthropod taxonomy to be researched, updated and loaded/created into Arctos
   - Invertebrate/mollusc records
   - [How To Add Geology Attributes to a Locality](http://handbook.arctosdb.org/how_to/How-to-Add-Geology-Attributes-to-a-Locality.html)
   - Creating Tweets for BioSci @NMMNHS_Bio (Mollusc Monday, Mammal Monday) and Paleo (Fossil Friday) Twitter feeds and organizing with museum social media